"He who would travel happily must travel light."

 - Settling down means settling for less.

-- Belonging is the death of adventure.
+- Belonging kills adventure.

 The Orphan's Imbalance